E-QOL

 Apart from the most basic and most natural form of meditation in sleep, there is the meditation of doing something with a strong will or intention, requiring a very direct focus of energy and attention to complete a task without being distracted by internal or external events.

-However the meditation that is pertinent to serve slowing down and relaxation is the meditation of whole bodily relaxation, where you allow the bodies entire mechanism (both internal and external, and very specifically it's internal mechanism's and processes) to relax to the point of releasing tensions and stresses from the mind and the body, tensions and stresses that you
+However the meditation that is pertinent to serve slowing down and relaxation is the meditation of whole bodily relaxation, where you allow the bodies entire mechanism (both internal and external, and very specifically it's internal mechanism's and processes) to relax to the point of releasing tensions and stresses from the mind and the body, tensions and stresses that you ordinarily would otherwise be meditating upon.

 Therefore the art of meditation is to be able to maintain that asana of relaxation in the midst of any and every activity whether you are working, playing or resting, since even while resting it is still possible to be in state of stress and discomfort for a variety of reasons.
 Discomfort may even be unavoidable for any number of reasons, including illness, long term injuries, mental stress, emotional stress, fear, doubt, and so on.